benhenshaw/rhythm/doc/final.md

 ### Audio
 *_Discuss the playback of audio and the mixer._*
-Audio is output by a high-frequency callback.
-This callback requests a number of samples, which is produced at will by the custom audio mixer.
-This audio mixer has a list of all playing sounds and their current state, and uses this to mix together a single stream of audio for playback.

 All sound is in 32-bit floating-point format at a 48KHz sample rate.
 This uniformity of format allows all audio data to be handled in the same way, without conversions during transformation.
 Not all platforms support this format for output, so this format can be converted to the relevant format as a final stage before playback.
 Here is a basic example of how to convert to signed 16-bit integer format:

 ```